antmelekhin/ansible-role-java/README.md

 Java
 ====

-An Ansible role for install Java.
+An Ansible role to install Java.

 Requirements
 ------------